Practical Examples of Method Overloading

 Limitations of This Approach

-- While useful for certain tasks, decorators might not always be the best choice for all overloading scenarios.
+- While they could be made to work for certain tasks, decorators might not always be the best choice for each instance of overloading.

 Advanced Method Overloading Techniques